cnellington/cnellington.github.io/_posts/2023-04-16-househunting.md

 how the options you've seen compare to the rest of the market you haven't seen.
 The spirit is being able to commit after determining when you've seen an option that's "good enough" for you and is likely to compare favorably against the rest of the unseen options.
+Suppose every option has an overall quality, $$X$$, where the quality of an option is something you determine based on attributes you care about.
+For an apartment, the quality might be based on a tradeoff between price, sqft, amenities, and location.

 *Skip ahead to the table if you want to see the framework without the math*

-Formally, we'll say every option has a quality $$X$$, where the quality is something you determine based on attributes you care about.
-For an apartment, the quality might be based on a tradeoff between price, sqft, amenities, and location.
+The quality of options in your market is a random variable, and every time you see an option you're drawing an independent sample from the distribution of the market.
-We'll assume that the quality for your market (the options you would consider) is normally distributed, where most options are average, and much better or much worse options are rarer.
+For follow-up, a normal distribution probably makes sense where most options are average quality, and much better or much worse options are rarer, but for this example we don't need to make any assumption about how the market is distributed.

-$$ X \sim N(0, \sigma^2) $$
+$$ X \sim P(X) $$

 To make a choice, we'd like to know with confidence at least $$1 - \delta$$ when we've seen an option with higher quality than $$\epsilon$$ percentage of the market.